Register Interest

 Managing public protection incidents session

 The day begins with a session focused on managing public protection incidents.
-These incidents involve cases where individuals are at risk of harm, and we learned how to respond to high-risk incidents, assess immediate risk and safeguard victims.
+These incidents involve cases where individuals are at risk of harm, and we learn how to respond to high-risk incidents, assess immediate risk and safeguard victims.

 Crime scene management activity